MicrosoftDocs/sql-docs/docs/ssma/sybase/mapping-sybase-ase-schemas-to-sql-server-schemas-sybasetosql.md

 ms.author: "Shamikg"
 ---
 # Mapping Sybase ASE Schemas to SQL Server Schemas (SybaseToSQL)
 In Sybase Adaptive Server Enterprise (ASE), each database has one or more schemas.
 By default, SSMA migrates all objects within a database and schema to the same database and schema in [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or SQL Azure.
-However, you can customize the mapping between ASE and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or SQL Azure databases and schemas.
+However, you can customize the mapping between ASE and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or Azure SQL Database.

 ## ASE and SQL Server or SQL Azure Schemas
 ASE and [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or SQL Azure both specify databases and their schemas by using two part notation as *database.schema*.
 For example, in an ASE **demo** database, there might be a **dbo** schema.
 That database and schema pair are specified as **demo.dbo**.
 If [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or SQL Azure has the same database and schema, the pair is also specified as **demo.dbo**.